ibm-cloud-docs/cephaas/sds-cli-reference.md

 **Parameters to provide:**

-* Specify the host id whose details you want to view
+* Specify the host ID whose details you want to view
 	* Flag: `--host-id HOST-ID`

 * Specify the unique volume identifier.